 It is a relatively new company.
 The concept is not new, but AcreTrader as a platform has only existed as a company since 2018, and no deals have gone full-circle.

 Fortunately, AcreTrader does not own your farmland investment; the LLC formed for the purchase does.
 If the platform itself were to “buy the farm” or “be put out to pasture, “so to speak, the underlying entity that owns the property would remain solvent.

 Right now, the shares in the various farms (or underlying LLC) are rather illiquid — that is, not easy to sell.
-AcreTrader plans to offer a secondary marketplace, subject to approval, later in 2020.
+AcreTrader plans to offer a secondary marketplace in the future, subject to regulatory approval.

 Also, as mentioned previously, investments on the AcreTrader platform are currently available only to those with a high income or high net worth as private placement Regulation D investments.
 In the future, they may offer Regulation A+ investments that all investors can participate in.
 I have seen investments on the platform with a minimum investment under $10,000, but most have in the $15,000 to $20,000 range.
 Expect those minimums to drop dramatically when non-accredited investors are allowed to participate.